elucian/bee/syntax/overview.md

 ## Data types

 Data types represent abstract _domains of values_.
 In other words, data type represent constrain rules that can be used to validate a particular data value.
+Data type is an attribute of any data element.
+There is no data without this attribute.

 **Usability:**

-* Bee has predefined data types.
-You can also create new data types based on predefined types.
-You can add new constraint rules that can improve data validation further.

 * Without data types, a computer language is dynamic.
 A dynamic language is more fragile and prone to errors.
-Bee language is strongly typed.
-That means data is constrained by rules imposed by a _"data type"_.
+Bee language is _strongly typed_ language.
+That means any data is constrained by fixed _"data type"_ rules.

+* Bee has predefined data types.
+You can create new data types based on predefined types using a special declaration.
+You can create sub-types or composite types having new constraints and rules that can improve data validation further.

+* A data type can be manipulated using functions and operators.
+You can have a variable of type: _Type_.
+To detect a data type of any variable you can use function type().
+Therefore type(type_variable) = Type.

 **Naming**

-Bee give names to _data types_.
+Bee uses diverse identifiers names to _data types_.
 It uses ASCII characters and numbers or Unicode symbols.
-Sometimes data types are parametrized.
-You can add parameters enclosed in round brackets to customize the _constraint rules_.
+Most predefined data types have a longer name and a code.
+You can use both to represent a type.
+They are synonyms (alias) to the same data type.

 **examples:**
 ```